These are network-related settings for your Plex Media Server. You can access these under Settings > Server > Network in Plex Web App.

 List of IP addresses and networks that are allowed without auth

 The list of IP addresses or networks that can connect to Plex Media Server without authorization.
-Enter a comma-separated (no spaces) list of IP addresses or specify a range using IP/netmask entries.
+Enter a comma-separated (no spaces or tabs!) list of IP addresses or specify a range using IP/netmask entries.
 This can be useful if you have an old, legacy, unsupported app (such as LG's MediaLink or SmartShare apps) that you wish to use.

 For instance, a value of